RayHightower/RayHightower.com/poetry/index.markdown

 <img src="/assets/images/RTHEagle.jpg" width="600" align="center" alt="Ray Hightower Eagle Scout" title="Ray Hightower Eagle Scout">

 Ray Hightower earned the rank of Eagle Scout in the Boy Scouts of America on October 24, 1978.
-The ceremony, held in Chicago, IL, USA, is captured in the above photo.
+In the above photo, Ray is flanked by his parents while his brother, Edward, presents the Eagle medal.